TechySC23/LocalRepo/README.md

 ## What is this?

 This is a website created for test purposes.
-Everyday I will either change it or test something.
+Every day I will either change it or test something.

 ## Why did you create this?